Hamiltonian stochastic Lie systems and applications: Stochastic differential equations and stochastic Lie systems

+for arbitrary functions $b_{\alpha\beta},b^W_{\alpha\beta}:\mathbb{R}^2\rightarrow \mathbb{R}$, which also admit a Vessiot--Guldberg Lie algebra $V_D$.
+One could choose even larger Vessiot--Guldberg Lie algebras, e.g. the Lie algebra of affine vector fields on $\mathbb{R}^2$.
+Moreover, if the functions $k(t)$, $\omega_f(t)$ and $\sigma(t)$ take particular values, e.g. constant ones, it may happen that one could choose a smaller Vessiot--Guldberg Lie algebra.
+For instance, if $k(t)=\omega_f(t)=\sigma(t)=0$, the Stratonovich operator could be described via a Vessiot--Guldberg Lie algebra spanned by $X_{12}$.
+Depending on the dimension of the Vessiot--Guldberg Lie algebra, the superposition rule may depend on less or more particular solutions, making numerical methods simpler or more difficult to be applied.
+This fact will be exaplained in detail after the stochastic Lie theorem in Section \ref{Sec:SSRandLT}. \demo \end{example}

-\begin{example} It is worth noting that an It\^{o} stochastic differential equation may seem to have the form \eqref{Eq:STL} without being a stochastic Lie system.
-This shows that the stochastic case does not matches exactly the form given in classical Lie systems.
-Let us provide a counter example of this.
-The SIS model describes the dissemination of a single communicable disease in a susceptible population of size $N$ (see \cite{GGHMP11}).
-Let us study a stochastic differential equation that is related to the deterministic SIS model for a particular value of $N$, which is indeed a deterministic approximation of it.
-Consider the It\^{o} stochastic system
+\begin{example} It is worth noting that an It\^{o} stochastic differential equation $\delta\Gamma=\mathfrak{S}(B,\Gamma)\delta B$ with $\mathfrak{S}(B,\Gamma)$ taking the form \eqref{Eq:STL} may not be a stochastic Lie system.
+This shows that stochastic Lie systems, in the It\^o framework, do not match exactly the form given in classical Lie systems.
+Let us provide an example of this, with practical implications, using the SIS model in Example \ref{Ex:FirstItoStr}.
+Let us study a stochastic differential equation $\delta I=\mathcal{I}(t,\mathcal{B},I)\delta B$ related to the deterministic SIS model for particular values $N=100$, $\beta=1/2$, $\mu=\gamma=0$, which is indeed a deterministic approximation of it.
+More specifically, consider the It\^{o} stochastic differential equation

-for a certain time-dependent parameter $\sigma(t)$, which generalises the stochastic SIS system studied in \cite{GGHMP11}.
+for a $t$-dependent parameter $\sigma=\sigma(t)$ which is not constant.
+This model generalises the stochastic SIS system studied in \cite[p.
+880]{GGHMP11}.
 Consider the vector fields